 Yes.
 According to U.S. law, on-campus employment is the only legal employment for international students.

 No. The university seeks to admit a diverse group of international students each year.
 The quantity and quality of applications from different countries will vary from year to year, and so will the admissions.
 There is no predetermined number of candidates that will be admitted from any particular country.

-Contact Diann Whittier, UPIKE Office of International Student and Scholar Services at firstname.lastname@example.org.
+Contact Katrina Rugless or Stefan Morales, UPIKE Office of Diversity and International Student Services at firstname.lastname@example.org.